JoshTheBlack/SessionNotes/Factions/Hellriders.md

- Paladins sworn to protect [Elturel](Locations/Elturel.md).
+ Paladins sworn to protect [[Elturel]].
 It has been speculated that they fought their way into Hell itself.

 #factions #Elturel